scipy-conference/scipy_proceedings/papers/bradley_dice/36_bradley_dice.rst

 Enforcing periodicity with triclinic boxes where the sides are tilted (and thus not orthogonal to one another) can be tricky, necessitating ``freud``'s implementation for determining Voronoi tesselations in both 2D and 3D periodic systems.

 Similarly, the mean-squared displacement module (``freud.msd``) utilizes fast Fourier transforms from ``numpy`` or ``scipy`` to accelerate its computations.
-The resulting MSD data help to identify how particles' dynamics change over time, e.g. from ballistic to diffusive as systems solidify.
+The resulting MSD data help to identify how particles' dynamics change over time, e.g. from ballistic to diffusive.

 Machine Learning
 ----------------

 A common challenge in molecular sciences is identifying crystal structures.
-Recently, several approaches have been developed that use machine learning for detecting phases :cite:`Schoenholz2015,Spellings2018,Fulford2019,Steinhardt1983,Lechner2008`.
+Recently, several approaches have been developed that use machine learning for detecting ordered phases :cite:`Schoenholz2015,Spellings2018,Fulford2019,Steinhardt1983,Lechner2008`.
 The Steinhardt order parameters are often used as a structural fingerprint, and are derived from rotationally invariant combinations of spherical harmonics.
 In the example below, we create face-centered cubic (fcc), body-centered cubic (bcc), and simple cubic (sc) crystals with added Gaussian noise, and use Steinhardt order parameters with a support vector machine to train a simple crystal structure identifier.
 Steinhardt order parameters characterize the spherical arrangement of neighbors around a central particle, and combining values of